 Trial several options.
 Test three to five apps for 20 minutes each on similar drills.
 Choose the one that feels intuitive; you will practice more often with tools that get out of your way.

 Fit the tool to your routine.
 Five-minute drills suit commutes; 60-minute sessions fit evenings.
-If you already use Chess.com or Lichess, choose blindfold apps that complement rather than duplicate your current training.
+Choose blindfold apps that complement rather than duplicate your current training.

 Check offline modes and sync.
 Downloadable content lets you train on flights or in dead zones, and cross-device sync preserves streaks when switching between phone and tablet.